The-OpenROAD-Project/OpenROAD-flow-scripts/docs/tutorials/FlowTutorial.md

 details about the congested GCell, like the total resources, utilization, location, etc. You can load the file following these steps:

--   step 1: In the `DRC Viewer` window, click on `Load` and select the file with the congestion report.
+-   Step 1: In the `DRC Viewer` window, click on `Load` and select the file with the congestion report.
--   step 2: A summary of the GCells with congestion is shown in the `DRC Viewer` window.
+-   Step 2: A summary of the GCells with congestion is shown in the `DRC Viewer` window.
 Also, the markers are added to the GUI.
 ![GCell_marker](./images/gcell_marker.webp)
--   step 3: For details on the routing resources information, use the `Inspector` window.
+-   Step 3: For details on the routing resources information, use the `Inspector` window.
 ![zoom_options](./images/zoom_options.webp)

 By Clicking `zoom_to` options, you can enlarge the view as follows: